MB-Team-THI/adma-ros-driver/README.md

 **Accessing the ADMA Messages**

- - The ROS Messages from the ADMA are published in a custom message called adma under the topic "adma_data"
+ - The ROS Messages from the ADMA are published in a custom message called adma under the topic "adma_data" There are two manners to test the data reception: a) by means of rostopic echo, and b) via rqt

+ a) By means of rostopic echo:
+ - Enter the installation folder
+ - Open a terminal and enter: source devel/setup.bash
+ - Enter: rostopic echo /adma_connect/adma_data
+ - If the information is being received, it should appear on the terminal

+ b) Via rqt
+ - Enter the installation folder
+ - Open a terminal and enter: source devel/setup.bash
+ - Enter: rqt_topic
+ - The list of topic will be displayed
+ - Select the "/adma_connect/adma_data" topic.
+ - If the information is being received, it should appear.

 **Credits**
  - The original project can be found here: